bcgov/NotifyBC/docs/docs/api/subscription.md

   1. the subscription identified by _id_ is retrieved
   2. for user request,

-  - if request is anonymous, and server is configured to require unsubscription code, the input unsubscription code is matched againts the _unsubscriptionCode_ field.
+  - if request is anonymous, and server is configured to require unsubscription code, the input unsubscription code is matched against the _unsubscriptionCode_ field.
 Request is rejected if not match
   - if request is authenticated, request is rejected
   - if the subscription state is not _deleted_, request is rejected